spmallette/java-dse-driver/manual/address_resolution/README.md

 ### Driver-side address translation

-Sometimes it's not possible for Cassandra nodes to broadcast addresses that will work for each and every client; for instance, they might broadcast private IPs because most clients are in the same network, but a particular client could be on another network and go through a router.
+Sometimes it's not possible for DSE nodes to broadcast addresses that will work for each and every client; for instance, they might broadcast private IPs because most clients are in the same network, but a particular client could be on another network and go through a router.